VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-07-getting-started-instructional-design.md

 You just have to ask before you start shopping.
 I needed cash so that I could grab a pernil sandwich from a street vendor after my appointment at el hospital; that's Spanish for the hospital.
 My mother and identical twin brother have both recently been diagnosed with high cholesterol.
-Although I eat a little bit healthier than my twin, he works out several times a week.
+Although I eat a bit healthier than my twin, he works out several times a week.
 Since that's several times more a week than I work out, I decided to play it safe and go in and get checked.

 ## El Cajero

 As I approached el cajero, I was prompted to insert my card into the ATM.
-An animated image of a card being inserted into the card slot before I gave me a very clear demonstration of how the card should be inserted and what side the magnetic strip should be on.
+An animated image of a card being inserted into the card slot before me gave me a very clear demonstration of how the card should be inserted and what side the magnetic strip should be on.
 The animation was only a couple of seconds long, but it looped indefinitely so that I could be absolutely sure I did not miss anything.
 This was such a great design choice.